Terminator-Canaries/tainty-thing/README.md

 #### Run the interpreter

-    python interpreter.py riscv_file pickle_jar program_args
+    python interpreter.py riscv_file program_args

-Where `riscv_file` is the generated RISC-V assembly file and pickle_jar is the folder in which to store the pickles.
+Where `riscv_file` is the generated RISC-V assembly file.

+Pickle files will be automatically generated in the folder `pickle_cabinet`.

 ## Files